 Photo of Isaiah D. Anderson Isaiah D. Anderson

-Isaiah Anderson earned his J.D. degree from New York University, where he was a Senior Executive Editor of the New York University Law Review, the Alumni Relations Committee Co-Chair for the Black Allied Law…
+Isaiah earned his J.D. from New York University, where he was a Senior Executive Editor of the New York University Law Review and worked with the Center on Race, Inequality, and the Law in advocating for racial and economic justice.

 Photo of James Anderson James Anderson

-Jim also advises clients on intellectual property strategy spanning the full range of patent, trademark, and trade secret protections.
+In addition to his trial practice, Jim offers strategic counsel to asset managers, portfolio companies, and private lenders, helping them to navigate regulatory and litigation risks.
+He also has experience advising clients on intellectual property strategy spanning the full range of patent, trademark, and trade secret protections.
 He has developed and maintained intellectual property portfolios in a broad range of industries, including consumer products, medical devices, machining and fabrication equipment, and semiconductor devices.
 Jim is registered to practice before the USPTO.

 Jim also maintains an active pro bono practice.
 He has received awards for his work on behalf of victims of domestic violence and abuse.